BOARD STRUCTURE AND OPERATION

 Membership of Committees

 The Board is committed to achieving a diverse and broadly inclusive membership.

 The Board will hold at least six regularly scheduled meetings each year.

 Director Orientation and Education

 Each new director will be provided with materials and information concerning Occidental in order to enable the director to perform the duties of a director.
 In addition, directors will be provided with continuing education, including business-specific learning opportunities through site visits and briefing sessions on topics that are relevant to Occidental.
 Directors are also encouraged to attend additional continuing education programs designed to enhance the performance of individual directors and the Board of Directors.
 Occidental will pay reasonable expenses for a director’s participation in non-company continuing education programs.

 Each director will use his or her best efforts to attend, in person or by telephone, all meetings of the Board and the committees to which such director is appointed.
-Each director is responsible for being familiar with Occidental’s Governance Principles, the provisions of the Code of Business Conduct (PDF) applicable to directors and the charter of each committee on which such director serves and for reviewing materials provided in advance of Board and committee meetings.
+Each director is responsible for being familiar with Occidental’s Corporate Governance Policies, the provisions of the Code of Business Conduct applicable to directors and the charter of each committee on which such director serves and for reviewing materials provided in advance of Board and committee meetings.

 The Board will establish performance criteria for itself and, annually, will evaluate each director, committee and the overall Board.
 Board evaluation will include an assessment of, among other things, whether the Board and its committees are functioning effectively and have the necessary diversity of skills, backgrounds and experiences to meet Occidental's needs.
 Individual director evaluations will include high standards for in-person attendance at Board and committee meetings.

 The Management Succession and Talent Development Committee of the Board of Directors will review on a regular basis Occidental’s policies and principles for recruiting, developing and selecting the persons to succeed the CEO and other executive officers and will report to the Board with respect thereto at least once a year.
 The review will encompass the background, training, qualities and other characteristics that would be desirable in candidates to succeed the CEO and other executive officers as well as consideration of possible successors.

 Communications with Directors